reinhardt021/reinhardt021.github.io/x.md

 permalink: /x/
 ---

+Every situation is what you make of it.
+So make the most of it.
+Start wherever you are right now.
+Do what you can with what you have.
+Existence has a rhythm of going between chaos and order.
+So have focus when you need to but don't forget to have fun.

 ---------

 > "Before you can change the world around you, you must learn to change the worlds within you." - Merlin